-3rd Quarter and 9 Months Financial Statements And Dividend Announcement For The Period Ended 30 September 2017
+4th Quarter and Full Year Financial Statements And Dividend Announcement For The Period/ Year Ended 31 December 2017

 Consolidated Income Statement

 For 4Q2017, the Group’s revenue decreased by 37.5% to S$45.5 million as compared with revenue for 4Q2016 due to the decrease in contribution from the Hospitality and commercial segment.
 During the quarter, fewer projects were being completed as compared with 4Q2016.

 The gross margin decreased from 22.9% in 4Q2016 to 1.2% for 4Q2017, impacted by project cost overruns, prolongation on project construction durations and impairment of inventory as described in Key Matters above.

 Marketing and distribution expenses decreased from S$2.1 million in 4Q2016 to S$1.7 million in 4Q2017, mainly due to a decrease in staff-related costs.